Pastoral Ministries

 Singers and Musicians

-St. Luke’s has opportunites to participate in providing music for formation and worship at all ages and stages.
-Read more about Musikgarten, St. Cecilia Choir, Adult Choir, and instrumental music for worship on our Music page.
+St. Luke’s has opportunities to participate in providing music for formation and worship at all ages and stages.
+Read more on our Music page.

 Ushers/Greeters/Vergers